aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/dp-bert-launch-job.md

 ### Cluster scalability

 There are two measures of scalability of a cluster: strong scaling and weak scaling.
 Typically, for model training, the need is to speed up training run, because usage cost is determined by sample throughput for rounds of gradient updates.
 In such scenario, we need to adjust gradient accumulation micro-step according to number of compute nodes.
-This is achieved with the following in the training shell script [`run_dp_bert_large_hf_pretrain_bf16_s128.sh`](#DTS):
+This is achieved with the following in the downloaded training shell script `run_dp_bert_large_hf_pretrain_bf16_s128.sh`:

 ```
 GRAD_ACCUM_USTEPS=$(($GRAD_ACCUM_USTEPS/$WORLD_SIZE_JOB))